Tramp: Country specific definitions

 The US State of Mississippi, until 2018, had a specific definition for "tramps", which was a criminal offense: Any male person over 16 years of age, and not blind, who shall go about from place to place begging and asking subsistence by charity, and all who stroll over the country without lawful occasion, and can give no account of their conduct consistent with good citizenship, shall be held to be tramps.
 Every person, on conviction of being a tramp, shall be punished by a fine of not more than $50, or imprisonment in the county jail not more than one month, or both.

 In other languages

 In French, "clochard" is a term for the homeless, especially in French cities.
-The term is often associated with the romanticizing image of a person who has given up his bourgeois existence for a free life under the Seine bridges in Paris.
+The term was historically associated with the romanticizing image of a person who has given up his bourgeois existence for a free life under the Seine bridges in Paris.
+French public bodies and NGO nowadays prefer the term "sans-abri" or "SDF" (Sans Domicile Fixe).